skapoor8/loki/README.md

 Services implement lifecycle methods onLoad and onUnload to handle any data loading and cleanup.
 Services also provide a static services property to allow them to inject other services, or data stores.

-For example, say we wish to put all our code the interacts with the api layer in a service, we can do so by creating an MyApiService class in our project.
-We may have an instance function loadList on this class to fetch our list from our api, instead of initiliazing it with meaningless values as we do now.
+For example, say we wish to put all our code the interacts with the api layer in a service.
+We can do so by creating a MyApiService class in our project.
+We may have a function loadList on this class to fetch our list from our api, instead of initiliazing it with meaningless values as we do now.
 We can now inject this service, and use it as follows:

 ```javascript
 export class MyList extends Loki.Component {